-Randi Pontoppidan, born in 1970 – Composer, experimental vocalist, Improviser, Sound Poet.
+Randi Pontoppidan, born in 1970 – Composer, experimental vocalist, Improviser, Sound Poet, and educator.

 Randi Pontoppidan is a recognized and sought after singer, improviser and composer.
 She works live with loop machines and other electronic devices.
 She uses her voice exploring musical landscapes and bringing forth new sounds.
 The voice becomes the instrument.
 From free improvisation, free jazz, to contemporary music, Pontoppidan has over the years developed extremely extended singing techniques.

 The new duo Event Horizon – Greg Cohen and Randi Pontoppidan takes on the bold challenge of making improvised music with voice, electronic and double bass.
 The love of sculpting sounds, melodies and pulses, makes this duo a visceral and buoyant soundscape.This experiment resulted in a dynamic duo recording Space Geode.
 Debut album will come out in spring 2018